haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 <hr><hr>
-## Setting up the docking with cross-links
+## Strategy 1): Modelling the complex by docking with cross-links only

 We only have cross-links for two of the three domains of C34.
 Will will therefore not include C34_wHTH3 into the modelling.
 Further we have the choice to trust or not the C31 iTasser model.
 Docking with unreliable models might do more harm than good.